-Crown says murder accused 'just snapped' after arguing with mum
+The 111 call: 'I snapped' - Auckland man accused of murder of mother

 He denies the charge and is on jury trial at the High Court at Auckland which is presided over by Justice Tracey Walker.

-In the Crown opening address today, prosecutor Elena Mok said the defendant had called 111 in the early hours on February 8, upset and distressed.
+"I snapped and I hit her in the head with a hammer."

-Down the phone he relayed: "I got so angry I just snapped," Mok said.
+He said he thought he had tried to strangle her before hitting her with the hammer.

-Marinovich then said he tried to strangle her and hit her in the head with a hammer, Mok added.
+Questioned by the calltaker, he confirmed the address where he left his mother alone.

-The crowns alleges Martin Marinovich murdered his mother after likely arguing with her in the cramped and dirty Oratia home they shared.
+The Crown alleges Martin Marinovich murdered his mother after likely arguing with her in the cramped and dirty Oratia home they shared.

-"Ms Marinovich would rely a great deal on her son," Mok said.
+"Ms Marinovich would rely a great deal on her son," Crown prosecutor Elena Mok said.

 That was because about a week before her death she was admitted to hospital after collapsing in her house, she said.